When you are cutting, knowing how to burn more calories will help you reach your goals much faster.

 There is a lot of noise surrounding the connection between the lack of vitamin D and weight gain.
 Many people who are overweight also seem to have very low levels of the nutrient.
 19

-It’s not entirely clear how Vitamin D fits into the whole calorie burn, but there are contributing factors which all add up:
+It’s not entirely clear how Vitamin D fits into the whole calorie burn, but there are contributing factors that all add up:

 Here’s the kicker.